Dark charge versus electric charge: General consideration of the dark charge

-Generally, we have an infinite number of hypercharge symmetries, depending on corresponding values of $\delta$-parameter.
-Two remarks are in order, \ben \item True electric-charge: $\delta=0$.
-In this case the particles get correct electric charge and hypercharge, as observed, in which $\nu_{aR}$ are gauge singlets, which can be omitted as in the standard model.
-The correct electric charge and hypercharge are denoted as $Q$ and $Y$, as usual.\item Mis electric-charge: $\delta\neq 0$.
-In this case the particles get abnormal electric charge (called dark charge) and abnormal hypercharge (called hyper dark-charge), in which $\nu_{aR}$ are nontrivially under dark charge symmetry, which must be included for anomaly cancelation.
-The dark charge and hyper dark-charge are denoted as $D$ and $N$, respectively. \een
+Generally, we have an infinite number of the solutions of hypercharge symmetries corresponding to distinct values of $\delta$, since this parameter is completely arbitrary.
+Two remarks are given in order, \ben \item True electric charge: $\delta=0$.
+In this case all the particles get a correct electric charge and hypercharge, as observed, in which $\nu_{aR}$ are a gauge singlet, which can be omitted as in the minimal standard model.
+The correct electric charge and hypercharge are denoted as $Q\equiv Q|_{\delta=0}$ and $Y\equiv Y|_{\delta=0}$, without confusion.\item Novel dark charge: $\delta\neq 0$.
+In this case all the particles get an abnormal electric charge (called dark charge) and hypercharge (called hyperdark charge), in which $\nu_{aR}$ are nontrivial under dark charge, which must be included for gravity anomaly cancelation.
+The dark charge and hyperdark charge are denoted as $D=Q|_{\delta\neq 0}$ and $N=Y|_{\delta\neq 0}$, respectively.
+This solution differs from the normal one (i.e., the above solution) by a $\delta\neq 0$ for which the dark charge is called a dequantization of the electric charge by a $\delta$ value.\een